-The Honorable Glenda E. Hood served as Florida Secretary of State from 2003-2005 and Mayor of Orlando from 1992-2003.
-Before being elected Orlando’s first woman Mayor, she served as a City Council member for 12 years and was president of her own public relations firm.
+The Honorable Glenda E. Hood is a Founding Partner of triSect, LLC, a strategy consulting firm focused on civic innovation serving the business, government and independent sectors.
+Hood served as Florida Secretary of State from 2003-2005 and Mayor of Orlando from 1992-2003.
+Before being elected Orlando’s first woman mayor, she served as a City Council member for 12 years and was president of her own public relations firm.

-Hood has served as President of the National League of Cities, the Florida League of Cities, and Chair of the Florida Chamber of Commerce.
-She is a Fellow of the National Academy of Public Administration, an active participant with the Urban Land Institute’s (ULI) Advisory Services panels and ULI’s Daniel Rose Center for Land Use and Leadership; and long standing Board member and Past Board Chair of Partners for Livable Communities.
+Hood has served as president of the National League of Cities, Florida League of Cities, and chair of the Florida Chamber of Commerce.
+She is a Fellow of the National Academy of Public Administration, an active participant with the Urban Land Institute’s Advisory Services panels and ULI’s Daniel Rose Center for Land Use and Leadership; and long standing Board member and Past Board Chair of Partners for Livable Communities.
 She serves on the corporate boards of SantaFe HealthCare, Baskerville-Donovan Inc. and Urban Trust Bank as well as Florida’s Blood Centers and Florida Trust for Historic Preservation.